nevobit/monorepo-starter/docs/RUNBOOKS/deploy-rollback.md

 ## Overview

-This runbook provides procedures for rolling back deployments when issues are detected in production, staging, or other environments in the gtalla system.
+This runbook provides procedures for rolling back deployments when issues are detected in production, staging, or other environments in the {{projectName}} system.

 ## Severity Levels